Introduction

 Finally, in buying the shirt of your choice, you are (at least moderately) happy with your purchase.
 If you were not happy with the shirt (size, colour, designer, and so on), you would not have purchased it.

 Engaging in economic activity is meant to increase happiness among people, but different goods can provide different levels of consumer happiness.
-For example, a steak dinner might make people happier than a fast-food dinner of hamburger and fries.
+For example, a dinner at a restaurant might make some people happier than a fast-food dinner.
 In economics, we refer to happiness that is the result of economic activity as “utility.”
-We might say that a steak dinner provides greater utility than a hamburger /and fries.
+So, continuing the previous example, a restaurant dinner would provide more utility than a fast food dinner.

 Later in this course, we will examine a way to calculate utility.

-Identify and explain the three fundamental questions in economics.
+2. Identify and explain three fundamental questions in economics.

 Production factors